named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setCaptureOk Method
 -----------------------------------

-Set the value of the "captureOk" flag
+Set the value of the "captureOk" flag.

 :[C++]: